tonyjbutler/moodle-mod_nln/README.txt

 - incompatible framed and embedded display options removed.
 V2.3 - added 'mod/nln:addinstance' capability and 'modulename_help' string for Moodle 2.3.
 V2.4 - added help string for Learning Object ID field and replaced icon with higher quality 24px version for Moodle 2.4.
+V2.5 - modified update form to add call to setType() for Learning Object ID field and fix broken auto-fill function for description field.

 Note that since the bulk of functionality happens on the NLN site, changes in functionality may occur within the Noodle pop-up without requiring a new version of Noodle or a new download.
 Any significant changes of functionality will be explained on the Noodle page of the NLN website.